 His prowess in clinical research and drug manufacturing and managerial skills saw him get an appointment to work as a member of Mirma Therapeutics’s Board of Directors.
 Mirna Therapeutics is a Texas-based therapeutics company that was established in 2007 that deals with microRNA therapeutics and its focus of late has been directed at cancer research, something Dr. Clay B. Siegall is well equipped in.

-Founded in 1998, Seattle Genetics has grown and achieved a lot in the domain of cancer research.
 They have been making clinical and preclinical products over the years and have teamed up with leading companies like GlaxoSmithKline to offer products that are focused on treating specific diseases.

 One of the most successful products that comes from Seattle Genetics is the antibody-drug conjugate (ADC) meant for treating cancer.
-The product is based on rigorous research and scientific innovation as well as development.

 The ADC technology used in the manufacture of the product ensures the toxic effects of chemotherapy are reduced while at the same time boosting antitumor activity.
 Seattle Genetics offers these products in different variations like SGN-CD33A applied in treating acute myeloid leukemia and SGN-CD19A applied in non-Hodgkin lymphoma.